zhangxu90s/CED/README.md

 # Correlation Encoder-Decoder Model for Text Generation
+Based on the work of Hareesh Bahuleyan et al. we modified the structure of the model so that the model can take into account the correlation in the encode-decode process.
 # Datasets
 The proposed model and baselines have been evaluated on two experiments:
 Neural Question Generation with the SQuAD dataset https://rajpurkar.github.io/SQuAD-explorer/